How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 Step 10

-In old versions of Packet Tracer, you had the right to register up to 3 projects without logging in to Cisco.
-However, in new versions, you now need to log in to your Netacad account.
+In older versions of Packet Tracer, you were before allowed to save up to 3 projects.
+This was typically for users who chose not to log in.
+But, in new versions, you now have to log in to Netacad.

-To solve the login problem, open the terminal and execute the command “sudo nano /usr/share/applications/cisco-pt.desktop”.
-After viewing the contents of the cisco-pt.dektop file, change the Exec value as follows.
+To fix the PT login problem, open the terminal.
+Then, enter the command “sudo nano /usr/share/applications/cisco-pt.desktop”.
+Take a look at the content of the Cisco-pt.desktop.
+In essence, change the Exec value to the following values.

 Change (Exec=/opt/pt/packettracer %f)